-Uses the logarithmic reduction algorithm to solve the polynomial equation for retrieving the coefficients associated to the endogenous variables in the decision rule.
+Uses the logarithmic reduction algorithm of Bini et al. (2002) to solve the polynomial equation for retrieving the coefficients associated to the endogenous variables in the decision rule.
 This method is in general slower than the cycle_reduction.

 Default value is default.